 Craig, Sue, Bob, Dev and Phil have all been trying to find the solution to this same problem in only the last few weeks!
 There is a way around it, fortunately, and one which keeps the open space in the centre.
 Bonus!

-We need to think outside the box and get the creative juices flowing.
+We need to think outside the box and be creative.

 Firstly, there is the easy way and the complicated way.

-This would involve removing the tiles, fascia and soffits, attaching a metal angled bracket (as opposed to an 'angle bracket') to the SIDE of the house rafters (never the ends, as the structure wouldn't be strong enough to take the weight), and protruding through the fascia, to hold the ledger board...and then reinstalling all of the materials.
+This may involve removing the tiles, fascia and soffits, attaching a metal angled bracket (as opposed to an 'angle bracket') to the SIDE of the house rafters (never the ends, as the structure wouldn't be strong enough to take the weight), and protruding through the fascia, to hold the ledger board, and then reinstalling all of the materials.